htsrjdrouse/rister-toolchanger/camera-pi/README.md

 ### Technique 1: Non-Camera Reference Tool

-In this technique, a physical tool (typically an extruder or probe) serves as the reference point.
+In this technique, a physical tool (typically an extruder or dispenser) serves as the reference point.

 **How it works:**
 1. Set any non-camera tool as the reference tool